daattali/beautiful-jekyll/_posts/2020-12-22-Jupyter-NYU-HPC.md

 title : Running Tensorflow in a Jupyter Notebook using Singularity and Slurm on NYU HPC
 ---

 I have been trying to collect tasks I've had to do on the NYU HPC as a resource for others in the future.
-This post details on to install Tensorflow onto the NYU HPC, and run an interactive session in Jupyter with Tensorflow, all using Singularity containers.
+This post covers how to install Tensorflow onto the NYU HPC, and run an interactive session in Jupyter with Tensorflow, all using Singularity containers.

 I will refer to a jupyter notebook file and a slurm batch file in this section, you can find those the [__tensorflow_jupyter/__](https://github.com/ryanlstevens/nyu_hpc_helpers/tree/main/tensorflow_jupyter) folder.